maodus/ATMTool/README.md

 For a general overview of the program, execute the following: `./ATMTool -h`

 ### Decryption
 You can decrypt an `ATM` file by running `./ATMTool -d filename.ATM`.
-This will output the 5 tracks held within the ecrypted files.
+This will output the 5 tracks held within the encrypted files.

 - drums.at3
 - bass_guitar.at3